Deeds in Texas

 Must deeds show the actual purchase price?

-No. In fact, in Texas, it is customary to recite that the consideration paid is “ten dollars and other valuable consideration.”
+No. In fact, it is customary in Texas to recite that the consideration paid is “ten dollars and other valuable consideration.”
 Confidentiality is the reason.
-While recording gives the public notice that a transaction has occurred, and therefore preserves the integrity of the chain of title, it is Texas tradition that it is not the public’s business what the purchase price was.
-Of course, the parties can always choose to show the actual price if they wish.
+While recording gives the public notice that a transaction has occurred and therefore preserves the chain of title, it is Texas tradition that the actual purchase price is not the public’s business.
+Of course, the parties can always choose to reveal the actual price in the deed if they wish.

-The Texas rule is that a property description in a deed is sufficient if it identifies the property with reasonable accuracy.
+The Texas rule is that the property description in a deed is sufficient if it identifies the property with reasonable accuracy.
 Morrow v.
 Shotwell, 477 S.W.2d 538 (Tex.
 1972).
-A title “examiner should ascertain that the description in the instruments involved in a chain of title sufficiently describes the land so that it can be identified and located on the ground with reasonable certainty.”
-Comments to Standard 5.10, Texas Title Examination Standards.
+A title company “examiner should ascertain that the description in the instruments involved in a chain of title sufficiently describes the land so that it can be identified and located on the ground with reasonable certainty” (Comments to Standard 5.10, Texas Title Examination Standards).

-In some cases lengthy metes and bounds are used to describe the property rather than the usual lot and block descriptions commonly found in residential subdivisions.
+In some cases lengthy metes and bounds are used to describe property rather than the usual lot and block descriptions commonly found in residential subdivisions.
 These need to be evaluated carefully by a prospective buyer.
-If a legal description is outdated, or if there is any doubt as to its present accuracy (e.g., it refers to an “old oak tree for corner” or a “stream for boundary”), then a new survey would be a good investment.
+If a legal description is outdated or if there is any doubt as to its present accuracy (e.g., it refers to an “old oak tree for corner” or a “stream for boundary”) then a new survey would be a good investment by the buyer.

 It is not required that the street address of the property be included in the deed, and there is a rather obtuse resistance on the part of some real estate lawyers to doing this.
 In our view, it is certainly the better practice to include the full street address.
 As a practical matter, this makes it easier for investors with multiple properties to determine which deed goes with which property.